ToxikDnb/Steganosaurus/readme.md

 ### Version 1.0

--   [ ] UI interface, containing upload points for files/text to be hidden, as well as managing images to hide them in.
+-   [ ] GUI, containing upload points for files/text to be hidden, as well as managing images to hide them in.
 -   [ ] Ability to hide data & files within images
 -   [ ] Ability to extract hidden data from files.
 -   [ ] Ability to save extracted data to a file.